platformsh/platformsh-docs/sites/upsun/src/add-services/memcached.md

         [...]

-        # Relationships enable an app container's access to a service.
+        # Relationships enable access from this app to a given service.
+        # The example below shows simplified configuration leveraging a default service
+        # (identified from the relationship name) and a default endpoint.
+        # See the Application reference for all options for defining relationships and endpoints.
         relationships:
             memcached:
 service:
     memcached:
         type: memcached:{{% latest "memcached" %}}